ad-freiburg/qlever-ui/docs/extending_parser.md

 forceLineBreak | boolean | no | true if a line break should be added after choosing a suggestion inside this context

 function buildQueryTree(content, start) {
 Types and their names are used in order to build to query tree (as it is logged by the UI itself when enabling parser logging) and easily get the contents of one context within the query.
-On can find our more on the tree representation in the `buildQueryTree` function inside [spraql-hint.js](/backend/static/js/codemirror/modes/sparql/sparql-hint.js).
+On can find our more on the tree representation in the `buildQueryTree` function inside [sparql-hint.js](/backend/static/js/codemirror/modes/sparql/sparql-hint.js).

-There is also a constant definition of all available `COMPLEXTTYPES` in the [SPARQL language file](/backend/static/js/codemirror/modes/sparql/sparql.js).
+There is also a constant definition of all available `COMPLEXTYPES` in the [SPARQL language file](/backend/static/js/codemirror/modes/sparql/sparql.js).
 A complex type consists of a name, a definition on how to detect it if present and a callback that provides all the different variations of this type that might be relevant.

 Additionally each type has a list of `CONTEXTS` it is compatible with and some optional configuration parameter that may limit the occurrence of this type to only one or only one per variation (e.g. each combination of a keyword with one variable is considered to be a variation).

-Also there are options to hide suggestions until they match whats currently typed (e.g. to prevent always suggestion subquerys or optionals in each and every line where they may occur).
+Also there are options to hide suggestions until they match whats currently typed (e.g. to prevent always suggestion sub-queries or optionals in each and every line where they may occur).

-The following options are taken for a `COMPLEXTTYPE`:
+The following options are taken for a `COMPLEXTYPE`:
 Attribute | Type | Required | Content
 --- | --- | --- | --- |
 name | string | yes | name of the construct / suggestion (for reference)